nmwsharp/polyscope-docs/cpp/source/basics/initializing.md

     ##### show()

     Give control to the polyscope GUI.
 Blocks until the user returns control via the GUI, possibly by exiting the window.

+    This function can be called anywhere, and can be called multiple times to re-open the GUI after it has been closed.
+Existing data will be preserved between calls to `show()`.